-If an initiative is placed on the election ballot, the Lieutenant Governor’s Office will assign a proposition number (e.g., Proposition #6) to the initiative, and the Office of Legislative Research and General Counsel (OLRGC) will prepare a ballot title by June 24, 2022.
-The ballot title is a 100-word statement that summarizes the contents of the initiative.
+If an initiative is placed on the election ballot, the Lieutenant Governor’s Office will assign a proposition number (e.g., Proposition #6) to the initiative, and the Office of Legislative Research and General Counsel (OLRGC) will prepare a ballot title by June 26, 2024.
+The ballot title is a 125-word statement that summarizes the contents of the initiative.
 The Lieutenant Governor’s Office will mail a copy of the short title and the summary to any sponsor of the petition by June 27, 2024.

 The Lieutenant Governor’s Office will publish a voter information pamphlet and distribute it to voters throughout the state.
 The pamphlet will contain information about the initiative, including the initial fiscal impact statement, an impartial analysis prepared by OLRGC, text of the proposed law, and arguments for and against the initiative.
 Click this link to view previous versions of the voter information pamphlet.

 Sponsors must submit a notice that they will be filing a petition before July 1, 2024.
-Sponsors may submit an argument in support of the initiative (the PRO argument) to the Lieutenant Governor’s Office before 5:00 pm on July 11, 2022.
+Sponsors may submit an argument in support of the initiative (the PRO argument) to the Lieutenant Governor’s Office before 5:00 pm on July 10, 2024.
 Legislators and members of the public have an opportunity to submit an argument against the initiative (the CON argument) as well.

 The arguments cannot exceed 500 words, and it must include the name and address of the individual submitting the argument.
 If the argument is being submitted by an organization (e.g., Utahns for Proposition #__), the argument must include the name and address of the organization and the names and addresses of at least two of the organization’s principal officers.
 The required names and addresses do not count against the 500-word limit; however, listing any names or addresses that are not required, such as listing a third principal officer for an organization, would count toward the word limit.